JFchien/EEG-classification/README.md

 the 305 frequency features onto the space formed by the principal components, which preserves the largest variance.
 The features extracted by PCA were compared to the original features in predicting the labels.
 In this study, Subject One with a total of 256 trials was analyzed.
-Due to the incompletion of data and changes in event marker naming styles, we had diculties interpreting the data from other subjects and would not involve them in this study.
+Due to the incompletion of data and changes in event marker naming styles, we had difficulties interpreting the data from other subjects and would not involve them in this study.
 2.2 Model Training and Algorithms
 In this project, we majorly used two types of models, namely the support vector machine and the